 Fall semester.
-Professors Saxton and Henderson.2014-15: Offered in Fall 2014
+Professors Henderson and Barale.2016-17: Offered in Fall 2016

 (Offered as SWAG 105 and FAMS 377.)
 In this course, students will interrogate the precarious relationship between political and popular culture.
 As we study how politics has successfully deployed popular culture as an ideological tool, we will also consider how politics has overburdened popular culture as a vehicle of change.
 These broad issues will serve as our framework for analyzing black femininity, womanhood, and the efficacy of the word “feminism” in the post-Civil Rights era.
 We will think critically about the construction of gender, race, sexuality, and class identity as well as the historical and sociopolitical context for cultural icons and phenomena.
 Students will read cultural theory, essays, fiction as well as listen to, and watch various forms of media.
 Expectations include three writing/visual projects as well as a group presentation.

 Limited to 15 students.
 Spring semester.
-Professor Henderson.2014-15: Offered in Spring 2015
+Professor Henderson.2016-17: Not offered

 (Offered as ENGL 112 and SWAG 106.)
 This course will examine the phenomenon of “realism” in a variety of artistic media.
 We will study realism in the visual arts, film, television, and literature with a view towards determining the nature of our interest in the representation of “real life” and the ways in which works of art are or are not an accurate reflection of that life.
 Among the works we may consider are classic English novels (Defoe, Austen, Dickens), European and North and South American short fiction (Gogol, Zola, Chekhov, Henry James, Kafka, Borges, Alice Munro), essays and memoirs (Orwell, Frederick Exley, Mary Karr) and films, both documentary and fiction (Double Indemnity, The Battle of Algiers, Saving Private Ryan).
 Two themes will attract special attention: the representation of women’s lives and the representation of war.
 We will address such questions as the following: Is a photograph always more realistic than a painting?
 In what way can a story about a man who turns into a bug be considered realistic?
 How real is virtual reality?
 The course will conclude with an examination of the phenomenon of reality television.

 This is an intensive writing course.
 Frequent short papers will be assigned.
+Preference given to first-year students and to students who have taken a previous intensive writing course and who wish to continue to work to improve their analytic writing.
+Admission with consent of the instructor.
 Each section limited to 12 students.
-Preference given to first-year students and to students who have taken a previous intensive writing course and who wish to continue to work to improve their analytic writing.
 Fall semester: Senior Lecturer Lieber.
-Spring semester: Professor Barale and Senior Lecturer Lieber.2014-15: Offered in Fall 2014 and Spring 2015
+Spring semester: Professor Barale and Senior Lecturer Lieber.2016-17: Offered in Fall 2016

 (Offered as ENGL 111 and SWAG 111.)
 Using a variety of texts–novels, essays, short stories–this course will work to develop the reading and writing of difficult prose, paying particular attention to the kinds of evidence and authority, logic and structure that produce strong arguments.
 The authors we study may include Peter Singer, Aravind Adiga, Willa Cather, Toni Morrison, George Orwell, Charles Johnson, James Baldwin, Alice Munro, William Carlos Williams.
 This is an intensive writing course.
 Frequent short papers will be assigned.

 Preference given to first-year Amherst College students.
+Admission with consent of the instructor.
 Each section limited to 12 students.
 Fall semester: Professor Barale and Senior Lecturer Lieber.
-Spring semester: Senior Lecturer Lieber.2014-15: Offered in Fall 2014 and Spring 2015
+Spring semester: Senior Lecturer Lieber.2016-17: Offered in Fall 2016

 This course explores the relationships among diverse American women between 1880 and 1930.
 Intersections will serve as a conceptual framework for considering the ways women forged coalitions and marked distinctions along ethnic, racial, sexual, and class lines.
 The nation changed significantly during the Gilded Age and Progressive Era, and women responded to these changes variously.
 A vocal group campaigned for suffrage, even as some women fought against it.
 Reformers opened settlement houses and championed social work, while working-class women critiqued reformist ideologies.
 Some women sought personal independence through contraception, while others found it in same-sex communities.
 The course will engage with a range of materials, including fiction, memoir, historical documents, and photography; readings will include selections of literary criticism, ethnic and racial studies, and social history.

-Limited to 25 students.
-Omitted 2015-16.2014-15: Not offered
+Limited to 18 students.
+Omitted 2016-17.
+Lecturer Bergoffen.2016-17: Not offered

 (Offered as CLAS 123 and SWAG 123.)
 We read in English the major authors from Homer in the 8th century BCE to Plato in the 4th century in order to trace the emergence of epic, lyric poetry, tragedy, comedy, history, and philosophy.
 How did the Greek enlightenment, and through it Western culture, emerge from a few generations of people moving around a rocky archipelago?
 How did oral and mythological traditions develop into various forms of “rationality”: science, history, and philosophy?
 What are the implications of male control over public and private life and the written record?
 What can be inferred about ancient women if they cannot speak for themselves in the texts?
 Other authors include Sappho, Herodotus, Aeschylus, Sophocles, Euripides, Aristophanes, and Thucydides.
 The course seeks to develop the skills of close reading and persuasive argumentation.
 Three class hours per week.